 Our Fellows are engaged in a variety of research endeavors.
 Learn more about their projects.
-The theme for the Fellows Program for the year 2021-2022 is “Reshaping Services, Organizing Efforts, Research Agendas, and Pedagogy: Pandemic, Forced Migration, and Resettlement.”
+The theme for the Fellows Program for the year 2022-2023 is “Finding a Sense of Home: Physical and Mental Health after Forced Migration, Resettlement, and a Pandemic.”

 Our mission is to strengthen immigrant and refugee communities through participatory research, evaluation, community education and engagement.